 “Savannah as a whole is a unique city and it does enjoy having a good time,” Sywassink said.
 “There seemed to be a void in Savannah for an idea like this and a facility like this.”

-After a lot of reading up and researching on the manufacturing of spirits, Ingersoll took his knowledge of production and manufacturing experience, while Sywassink pulled from his administrative and financial background, and they both tapped into their love for spirits.
-Together, with the help of a diverse team, they created Ghost Coast, Savannah’s first distillery since the right before the prohibition era.
+Ingersoll read up and researched manufacturing of the spirits.
+Sywassink pulled from his administrative and financial background.
+They both tapped into their love for spirits.
+Together, they created Ghost Coast, Savannah’s first distillery since the right before the prohibition era.

 “We joke constantly that we haven’t met a spirit that we didn’t like,” Sywassink said.

 Lovers of the city, they knew Savannah—where an eclectic edginess has been transpiring and a craft beer scene has been growing over the last decade—was the only place they wanted to do this.

 “Savannah is not your typical city in the South, but it lures you in,” Sywassink said.
 “And once you get that bug you don’t want to lose it.
 You want to do everything you can to enhance it.
 You also want to show it off because it has this vibe and this feel.”

 Once guests ruminate on the cooking and creating of this idiosyncratic liquor.

 They are sent over to the industrious yet upscale 5,000-square foot tasting room.
 And, the tasting room doubles as an event space for parties, receptions or a venue for a local band.

 Visitors can see barrels of bourbon fermenting and the products pushing through the assembly line.
 Guests will end with a long swig of the First City, a taste they can’t consume anywhere else.